Animal physiology, immunology and developmental biology

 Formal requirements for the work structure are given on the program website.
-The dissertation must be based on it's own and original scientific results and a necessary condition for its acceptance is that its most important results are published or accepted for publication.
+The dissertation must be based on its own and original scientific results.
+A necessary condition for its acceptance is that its most important results are published or accepted for publication.
 The minimum requirements are met if the doctoral candidate is the first author of one work published in a journal of the first two quartiles of periodicals of the relevant focus (according to the Journal Citation Reports).
 Another article of the same quality (at least one) can be arbitrarily co-authored.
-If the doctoral dissertation articles are written with co-authors, the doctoral candidate in the dissertation must clearly define his / her specific contribution in each of them (not only the percentage).
-In cases of shared authoring, the Commission will apply generally stricter standards for the quality of publications.
-The work will be judged by 2- 3 opponents, whereas at least 2 of them will have to be from another workplace, preferably foreign.
+If the doctoral dissertation articles are written with co-authors, the doctoral candidate in the dissertation must clearly define his / her specific contribution to each of them (not only the percentage).
+In cases of shared authoring, the Commission will generally apply stricter standards for publication quality.
+The work will be judged by 2-3 opponents, whereas at least two of them will have to be from another workplace, preferably foreign.

 Graduates of the doctoral study program are entitled to carry out independent scientific and research activities in the field of basic and applied research.
-In a broader sense, they are prepared to carry out all activities related to scientific work; to deal with conceptual issues, scientific-organizational activities and teaching.
+In a broader sense, they are prepared to carry out all scientific work activities, and deal with conceptual issues, scientific-organizational activities, and teaching.

 Ekofyziologie fotosyntézy a produkce vybraných druhů kryptogamních rostlin a dřevin Špicberk